-- Click “Create backup” and assign it a name.
-Click “Create” when you’re ready.
+Click “Create backup” and assign it a name.
+Click “Create” and accept the prompt to power off your Sandbox when you’re ready.

 Once the backup has started, the instance will go into maintenance mode and you will not be able to access it until the task is complete.